frs2000/MyLocation/README.md

-This ...
+My Location - it is core for application similar Google Map ...

-Will get data from the mapquest.com
+We get data from the mapquest.com
 Documentation for API https://developer.mapquest.com/documentation/